matthewmgamble/datadog-asteriskpbx/README.md

 Datadog Agent plugin for the Open Source Asterisk PBX based on the work of jwestbrook (https://github.com/jwestbrook/datadog-asteriskpbx).

+This version has been updated to support DataDog agent v7 as well as being updated to support looking at PJSIP channels and endpoints rather than using the legacy SIP endpoints.
+It is not as complete as the original module, but meets the requirements for the monitoring I needed to implement.
+Patches welcome.

 Prerequisites
 -----------
-- Datadog Agent v5 (1.5) or v6 (6.3.1)
+- Datadog Agent v6 (6.3.1)
-- pyst Library
+- pyst Library patched to support Asterisk > 14 [link to patch](https://github.com/jfernandz/pyst2/pull/47/commits/a74c3a66bd30c8ed45b5d1a9cd20da07305002e4)
-- PyYaml (for test)

 Installation (Datadog Agent v6)
 -----------
-For Installation on Datadog Agent v5 [read this document](https://github.com/mafairnet/Asterisk-PBX-Integration-for-Datadog/blob/master/README_v5.md)

 Install the Asterisk Manager Python library for datadog.